SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 ## What Problem Does This Solve?

-When you migrate from Jira Data Center to Jira Cloud using JCMA (Jira Cloud Migration Assistant), all internal numeric IDs change.
+When you migrate from Jira Data Center to Jira Cloud using JCMA (Jira Cloud Migration Assistant), internal numeric IDs can change.
 This includes:

 - Custom field IDs (e.g. `customfield_10001` on DC becomes `customfield_10500` on Cloud)
 - Custom field option IDs (the IDs for select list values, radio buttons, checkboxes, cascading selects, etc.)